SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/05-Stash.md

 such, inputs can be handled using a web server or OASIS and transferring outputs will probably need some discussion with us to determine the best solution.

-<h2>Exploring the Stash system</h2>

-First, we'll look at accessing Stash from the login node.
+<h2>Intial setup on Crane</h2>

+First, do some initial setup on Crane to faciliate some of the later exercises.
 You'll need to log in to Crane:

 ~~~
 ssh username@crane.unl.edu #Connect to the login node with your username
 passwd:       # your password
 ~~~

-Once done, you can change to the `stash` directory in your home area:
+Once done, create a directory to work in

 ~~~
+$ mkdir ~/transfer
-$ cd ~/stash
+$ cd ~/transfer
 ~~~

-This directory is an area on Stash that you can use to store files and directories.
-It functions just like any other UNIX directory although it has additional functions that we'll go over shortly.
+This directory is will serve as an area to create files and directories that we'll try to transfer from Crane to your laptop and vice versa.

-For future use, let's create a file in Stash:
+For future use, let's create a file:

 ~~~
-$ cd ~/stash
 $ echo "Hello world" > my_hello_world
 ~~~